The splitlogs Binary

 The --buffer argument allows you to specify whether to enable buffered file writing.
 Under most conditions, the splitlogs binary uses buffered file writing by default.
 However, if the /var/cpanel/conserve_memory flag file exists, the system disables buffered filing writing by default.
 The --buffer argument overrides these defaults.

-• To experience this performance increase, the system must have extra memory and the server must possess a light load to allow it to flush buffers in a timely fashion.
+- If you enable buffered file writing, the splitlogsbinary writes to individual log files faster, but requires more memory for each open log file.Warning:- To experience this performance increase, the system must have extra memory and the server must possess a light load to allow it to flush buffers in a timely fashion.
 If the system becomes overloaded or does not have extra memory, buffered file writing decreases overall performance.

-• If the splitlogs binary terminates ungracefully before the buffers flush, you may experience some data loss.
+- If the splitlogsbinary terminates ungracefully before the buffers flush, you may experience some data loss.

-• If you disable buffered file writing, the splitlogs binary requires substantially less memory.
-For example, on a system with an operating system buffer of 4,000 file handles and a --maxopen value of 1024, the system uses 4 MB of memory for each splitlogs instance.
+- If you disable buffered file writing, the splitlogsbinary requires substantially less memory.
+For example, on a system with an operating system buffer of 4,000 file handles and a--maxopenvalue of1024, the system uses 4 MB of memory for eachsplitlogsinstance.

 The splitlogs configuration file